 Normal regulation of the blood pressure involves a complicated set of metabolic processes.
 Many body systems are involved, including the nervous system, the renal system, the cardiovascular system, and the endocrine system.
 It is a highly refined system that can make minute changes in rapid response to changing physiologic needs.

 Abnormally high blood pressure causes blood vessel damage, particularly in the eye, kidney, heart and brain.
-These damaged blood vessels will bleed, cause clots, fluid buildup, and tissue death.
+These damaged blood vessels will bleed, cause clots, cause fluid buildup in the tissue surrounding the blood vessel, and even tissue death.
 The mechanism for this is complex.

 Hypertension also places excessive strain on the cardiac (heart) muscle.
 The heart has to pump against more pressure (vascular resistance), causing further deterioration.
+It becomes a viscious cycle as the problem gets worse and worse.
 As it progresses the heart enlarges and a murmur might be heard with the stethoscope.

 There are no specific set of symptoms of high blood pressure.
 That’s why its called the silent killer in people.
 What might appear are the symptoms of the disease that is causing the high blood pressure in the first place.

 The primary symptom in cats some owners notice is a sudden onset of blindness, as evidenced by dilated pupils and bumping into objects.
 Cats that were apparently fine just a day or two earlier are now completely blind.
 Prior to the onset of blindness an owner might notice other symptoms.
 These might include weight loss, excess drinking and urinating, vomiting, change in appetite (up or down) and fast heart rate.
 Monitoring some of these parameters ahead of time is possible to look for subtle signs of diseases.
 This is explained in our In Home Exam section and our Wellness section.